By The Wackes Family April 2018

 After graduation, “Dr. Wackes” moved the family back home again, excited about the prospect of planting a church in Plantation, Florida.
 When this failed to materialize, Ken took a job teaching Bible at Westminster Academy in Fort Lauderdale.
 He only intended to be at WA one year, while waiting for a pastorate.
 After a couple of months at WA, Ken was asked to fill the position of headmaster and he replied, “No thanks, but I will take over until you find someone else.”
 However, after serving in the position for several months Ken realized that all his gifts were being fully used, so he accepted the headmaster position in 1973.
 He was also an associate pastor at Coral Ridge Presbyterian Church, where he taught large Sunday School classes, did a lot of counseling, and performed many wedding ceremonies.
 Ken was headmaster at Westminster Academy for 32 years, retiring in 2004.

 Ken and Ruth then moved to their lake-front “property” in Crystal River so Ken could fill in for a history teacher on maternity leave at Seven Rivers Christian School… but he ended up teaching history there for nine years.
 He loved history, he loved teaching, and he especially loved the kids.
-Those were wonderful years!
-During this time Ken also served as Executive Director of the accrediting agency Christian School of Florida.
+This is the period when Ken also served as CSF’s Executive Director.
+These were wonderful years!

 Ken had several symptoms of ALS two years before he was officially diagnosed in January 2014.
 As the disease progressed, Ken lost his ability to eat, speak, and walk.
 Confined to a motorized wheelchair, he needed a cough-assist 2–3 hours a day and was on a ventilator 24/7.
 As ALS progressed, Ken was left with only one finger to type.
 Yet he never complained.
 He often said: “I feel buckets of God’s grace pouring over me,” and was totally content.